jnields/febs/ReadMe.md

 ### Build Manifest

-A manifest.json is built to `./dist/manifest.json` this is a mechnism to be used by an asset injector to insert assets onto a page
+A manifest.json is built to `./dist/manifest.json` this is a mechanism to be used by an asset injector to insert assets onto a page

 @TODO: Additional detail